Food giant Danone signs deal to grow Waikato sheep milk industry

 The company was working on complementary products to sell under its own brand.

 "Whatever form the product takes, we see grass-fed sheep milk as the perfect fit for brand New Zealand.
-It's what we're famous for .
+It's what we're famous for.
 Grass.
 Sheep.
 And milk," said McGilvary.

 Maui Milk runs 6000 ewes.